derrickmomanyi/Phase-1-End-Project/README.md

    => The entire app run on a single page, the project contained a single HTML file => Interactivity, adding comments.

+# Link
+Here lies the link to the live site 'https://resonant-brigadeiros-08a31e.netlify.app'

 # Author
  Derrick Momanyi